quantiota/AI-Agent-Lab/README.md

 3. **Code-Server**: Code-Server is a web-based IDE based on Visual Studio Code.
 It provides a familiar coding environment with features such as code completion, syntax highlighting, and debugging capabilities.

 4. **Nginx**: Nginx is a widely-used web server and reverse proxy server.
-It enhances the AI Agent Host by providing additional functionality for routing and load balancing, improving performance and security
+It enhances the AI Agent Lab by providing additional functionality for routing and load balancing, improving performance and security

 5. **AI Agent**: The AI Agent is the core backend service in the AI Agent Lab, handling AI processing, data retrieval, and related operations.